-30 Perfo rmance as measured by the Index of Multiple Deprivation Purpose To identify how poorly performing neighbourhoods (as measured by the index of multiple deprivation) are changing over the years.
+30 Perfo rmance as measured by the Index of Multiple Deprivation Purpos e To identify how poorly performing neighbourhoods (as measured by the index of multiple deprivation) are changing over the years.
 This information is to be used to help to determine whether the Regeneration Priority Programme Areas (as set out in SP4) represent the most appropriate areas for regeneration support.
-Definition The Index of Multiple Deprivation combines a number of indicators, chosen to cover a range of economic, social and housing issues, into a single deprivation score for each small area in England.
+Definiti ion The Index of Multiple Deprivation combines a number of indicators, chosen to cover a range of economic, social and housing issues, into a single deprivation score for each small area in England.
 This allows each area to be ranked relative to one another according to their level of deprivation.
-Target No target Actions No action Documents Index of Multiple Deprivation
+Target No target Actions S No action Docum ents Index of Multiple Deprivation

-31 Delive very of a City Centre Park Purpose To monitor progress towards the delivery of a City Centre Park, which is a major Council initiative Definition Delivery of the City Centre Park will be defined by the City Centre boundary.
+31 Delive ery of a City Centre Park Purpose To monitor progress towards the delivery of a City Centre Park, which is a major Council initiative Definition Delivery of the City Centre Park will be defined by the City Centre boundary.
 Target Delivery of a City Centre Park of at least 3 hectares in size.
 Actions This indicator is a qualitative assessment of progress towards delivery the City Centre Park.
 Major milestones will be reported.
 These milestones may include Executive Board decisions, acquisition of land, submission of a planning permission, start of construction.
-Documents South Bank Planning Statement

-32 ssibility of new dwellings to services (hospitals, GP surgeries, schools, ation facilities and employment) Purpose To identify how accessible new housing developments of 5 or more dwellings are to the services and facilities which they will access.
-By measuring access of new housing to services, it provides a proxy measurement of how sustainable the locations for new housing are.
+Docum ents South Bank Planning Statement ssibility of new dwellings to services (hospitals, GP surgeries, schools, ation facilities and employment) To identify how accessible new housing developments of 5 or more dwellings are to the services and facilities which they will access.
+Purpose By measuring access of new housing to services, it provides a proxy measurement of how sustainable the locations for new housing are.
 The more accessible a development is to services by walking or using public transport, the less need for journeys by car.
-Therefore accessibility is a measure of overall sustainability. of accessibility by walking or taking public transport to employment New dwellings in schemes of 5 or more dwellings are measured for their ease of accessibility by walking or taking public transport to employment, to primary health and education, to secondary education and to the city and town centres Target To ensure that most new housing development is accessible to a variety services either by walking or by public transportation.
-To ensure that most new housing development is accessible to a variety of services either by walking or by public transportation.
-Actions Review the location of allocated housing land available for development Review the location of allocated housing land available for development.
+Therefore accessibility is a measure of overall sustainability.
+Definition New dwellings in schemes of 5 or more dwellings are measured for their ease of accessibility by walking or taking public transport to employment, to primary health and education, to secondary education and to the city and town centres Target To ensure that most new housing development is accessible to a variety of services either by walking or by public transportation.
+Actions Review the location of allocated housing land available for development.
 Documents Housing Land Monitor Strategic Housing Land Availability Assessment